boyski/pmaudit/README.md

 ## Per-Target Detailed Auditing with Pmaudit

 Let's say that you want to record detailed information about what was read and written for each make target.
 Here's one way to do that:

-% make --eval=.ONESHELL: SHELL=pmaudit .SHELLFLAGS='--multiline --json $@.json -c' > make.log 2>&1
+% make --eval=.ONESHELL: SHELL=pmaudit .SHELLFLAGS='--multiline --json $@.json -c'

-Here we are using pmaudit, which currently provides more options than pmash.
-We use its "--multiline" option to more accurately reflect how make normally runs commands (normally make runs a line at a time, and stops a command once any of them fail).
-We also use its "--json" option to record data to a JSON file - this provides much more information than the "-d" option.
+Here we are using pmaudit, which currently provides more options than pmash, as the shell wrapper.
+We use its --multiline option to more accurately reflect how make normally runs commands (normally make runs a line at a time and ends the recipe if any of them fail).
+We also use the --json option which records much more information than --depsfile.

 [*] With apologies for the implied classism and sexism :-)